spurs v ipswich town match reports

 Crowd : - 17,758

-20.04.1985 Spurs has a setback in their pursuit of the top slot when Ipswich came to White hart Lane and won 3-2.
+20.04.1985 Spurs has a setback in their pursuit of the top slot when Ipswich came to White Hart Lane and won 3-2.
 Spurs scored twice through striker David Leworthy, but goals from midfielders Mark Brennan and an Eric gates penalty, were added to by one more from Alan Sunderland.

 Teams :